-This half of the project will attempt to determine if oil is bioavailable in areas where sea otters and harlequin ducks are doing poorly, and compare results from oiled areas to nonoiled areas where they are doing well.
-Bioavailability of PAH in prey species, and their damage, will be assessed at very specific oil patch sites, and at control sites within the impacted bays as well as regional control sites.
-These data should permit a better evaluation of lingering oil as a potential cause of the continuing injury in sea otters and harlequin ducks, as there will now be a high degree of overlap, geographically and chronologically, between the study sites looking at PAH bioavailability/prey damage and assessment of effects on the predators.
+This half of the project is attempting to determine if oil is bioavailable in areas where sea otters and harlequin ducks are doing poorly, and compare results from oiled areas to nonoiled areas where they are doing well.
+Bioavailability of PAH in prey species, and their damage, are being assessed at very specific oil patch sites, and at control sites within the impacted bays as well as regional control sites.
+These data should permit a better evaluation of lingering oil as a potential cause of the continuing injury in sea otters and harlequin ducks.
+There has been a high degree of overlap, geographically and chronologically, between the study sites looking at PAH bioavailability/prey damage and assessment of effects on the predators.